Love it.

 Please go here

-Please show this
+Please show me this

-I would like to go here.
+I want to go here.

 I don't speak Japanese